shell/vscode-jump-to-alternative/README.md

 ## Features

 When the command is issued, your editor will jump to the alternative file if the extension is able to find one.
+It will try to find file with the same name as close to the current one as possible within subtree.
+Press `ALT` + `T` to jump between files

 ## Release Notes